WINNERS OF THE 8TH ANNUAL SONGWRITING COMPETITION

 To be notified of future songwriting competitions and concerts, LIKE our Facebook page.

-Buskin’s song has been arranged for chorus by Artistic Director Chris Eastburn and will be performed by the Family Folk Chorale at our concert 'One Voice Together' with Martin Sexton on Sunday, March 29, 2020 at 3:00 pm at Cary Hall in Lexington, MA.
+Buskin’s song has been arranged for chorus by Artistic Director Chris Eastburn and will be performed by the Family Folk Chorale at an upcoming concert.

 From Artistic Director Chris Eastburn: “Sophie Buskin's "Stars Crossed" is an exquisite piece of songwriting.
 The poetic lyrics contain crystalline imagery that simultaneously expresses honest personal questioning while also resonating universally.
 The music is simple, yet hauntingly beautiful and refreshing.
-The song has captured the imagination of the Family Folk Chorale in rehearsal and we look forward to performing it on March 29th!”
+The song has captured the imagination of the Family Folk Chorale in rehearsal and we look forward to performing it!”

 We are thrilled to announce the winners of the